Vermont-NEA Angelo J. Dorta Award for Teaching Excellence

 Deadline for Nominations:

-All nomination materials must be submitted in hard copy by or before February 15.
-Nomination materials must be received at the Vermont-NEA office by 5:00 p.m. and may not be submitted electronically or by facsimile.
+All nomination materials must be submitted in hard copy or electronically by or before February 15.
+Nomination materials must be received at the Vermont-NEA office by 5:00 p.m. and may not be submitted by facsimile.

-Selection of the award recipient will be made at the state level by the Vermont-NEA Teaching Excellence Award Selection Panel.
-The Panel will be comprised of two statewide officers, three at-large Board Directors, and two local affiliate teacher leaders/members.
-The Panel will read and evaluate all nomination materials, will interview the finalists, and may arrange for classroom visitations.
+Selection of the award recipient will be made at the state level by the Angelo J. Dorta Teaching Excellence Award Selection Panel.
+The Panel will be comprised of two statewide officers, two Board Directors, and two local affiliate teacher leaders/members.
 Finalists also may be asked to provide additional information and materials.
 The Panel will inform the Vermont-NEA Board of Directors of its recommendation no later than the Board’s March meeting, and the Vermont-NEA Board will take official action on the Panel’s recommendation.

 Nominations are judged according to the criteria listed below.